waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.changeFiles.md

    /000/113/123 ---> /000/113/123.osc.gz and /000/113/123.state.txt
    /000/004/537 ---> /000/004/537.osc.gz and /000/004/537.state.txt
 </pre>

+The path part above is appended to replication provider root page.

 **Extract OSM Data File Info:** OSM data files contain meta information about the file.
 We use **"osmium fileinfo"** to retrieve and view this information, using